Austin, Texas

 Residents of Austin are known as Austinites.
-They include a diverse mix of government employees, college students, musicians, high-tech workers, digital marketers, and blue-collar workers.
+They include a diverse mix of government employees, college students, musicians, high-tech workers, and blue-collar workers.
 The city's official slogan promotes Austin as "The Live Music Capital of the World", a reference to the city's many musicians and live music venues, as well as the long-running PBS TV concert series Austin City Limits.
+Austin is the site of South by Southwest (SXSW), an annual conglomeration of parallel film, interactive media, and music festivals.
 The city also adopted "Silicon Hills" as a nickname in the 1990s due to a rapid influx of technology and development companies.
 In recent years, some Austinites have adopted the unofficial slogan "Keep Austin Weird", which refers to the desire to protect small, unique, and local businesses from being overrun by large corporations.
+Ongoing rapid development and gentrification challenge its bohemian roots and fuel nostalgia for “Old Austin.”
 Since the late 19th century, Austin has also been known as the "City of the Violet Crown", because of the colorful glow of light across the hills just after sunset.

-In 1987, Austin originated and remains the site for South by Southwest (stylized as SXSW and colloquially referred to as South By), an annual conglomeration of parallel film, interactive media, and music festivals and conferences that take place in mid-March.

-Emerging from a strong economic focus on government and education, since the 1990s, Austin has become a center for technology and business.
-The technology roots in Austin can be traced back to the 1960s when Tracor (now BAE Systems), a major defense electronics contractor, began operation in the city in 1962.
+Emerging from a strong economic focus on government and education, Austin has become a center for technology and business since the 1990s.
+The technology roots in Austin can be traced back to the 1960s, when defense electronics contractor Tracor (now BAE Systems) began operations in the city in 1962.
 IBM followed in 1967, opening a facility to produce its Selectric typewriters.
-Texas Instruments setup in Austin two years later, Motorola (now NXP Semiconductors) started semiconductor chip manufacturing in 1974.
-BAE Systems, IBM, and NXP Semiconductors still have campuses and manufacturing operations in Austin as of 2022.
-A number of Fortune 500 companies have headquarters or regional offices in Austin, including 3M, Advanced Micro Devices (AMD), Amazon, Apple, Facebook (Meta), Google, IBM, Intel, NXP Semiconductors, Oracle, Tesla, Texas Instruments, and Whole Foods Market.
-Dell's worldwide headquarters is located in the nearby suburb of Round Rock.
-With regard to education, Austin is the home of the University of Texas at Austin, which is one of the largest universities in the U.S., with over 50,000 students.
-In 2021, Austin became home to the Austin FC, the first (and currently only) major professional sports team in the city.
+Texas Instruments was set up in Austin two years later, and Motorola (now NXP Semiconductors) started semiconductor chip manufacturing in 1974.
+A number of Fortune 500 companies have headquarters or regional offices in Austin, including 3M, Advanced Micro Devices (AMD), Agilent Technologies, Amazon, Apple, Dell, Expedia, Facebook (Meta), General Motors, Google, IBM, Intel, NXP Semiconductors, Oracle, Tesla, and Texas Instruments.
+With regard to education, Austin is the home of the University of Texas at Austin, one of the largest universities in the U.S., with over 50,000 students.
+In 2021, Austin became home to Austin FC, the first (and currently only) major professional sports team in the city.